AlmudenaZhou/azure-ml-fine-food-review/README.md

 ### Steps

-After having downloaded the data and put in the data folder:
+After having downloaded the data and put in the data folder (recommended to first create a smaller sample of the dataset for initial testing and experimentation):

 1. Create an Azure ML Workspace
 2. Fill the `.env` with the `.env_example` variables